 - Scroll down and select a country under Browse by Location to view record groups available for that region

-- Select All Record Collections for a browseable list.
+- Select All Record Collections for a browsable list.

 Search Tips for FamilySearch Historical RecordsThere are SO many records online at FamilySearch now that a general search often turns up hundreds if not thousands of irrelevant results.
 Sometimes this leads people to claim that FamilySearch has nothing on their family.
 Do keep in mind as you search, however, that these are historical records.
 While FamilySearch does have some records with information on living or recently deceased individuals, this is not true of the majority of their collections.

-Use Advanced Search – Click on the Advanced Search link below the search box to narrow your search by a particular date and event (e.g. someone born in Oklahoma about 1908).
+Narrow by Date or Event – Select a life event (birth, marriage, residence, death or any) to narrow your search by a particular date and event (e.g. someone born in Oklahoma about 1908).
 Residence search is the one I use most.

-Narrow by Relationship – Click on the Advanced Search link below the search box and then Relationship to narrow your search by entering either the name of a parent or spouse.
+Narrow by Relationship – Select Spouse, Parents, or Other Person to narrow your search by entering either the name of a parent, spouse or possible sibling/associate.
 This search technique is especially useful for locating siblings - just enter the surnames of both the mother and the father and leave everything else blank.
-If the two surnames are common you will need to either add one or both first names as well, or narrow by location.
+If the two surnames are common you may need to also add one or both first names, or narrow by location.
 You can also use this technique when searching a particular record collection (see below).